samydilini/codingskills/README.md

 - Spend as little or as much time as you like ⌚
 - The code you produce can be in any language ⭐
 - The output of the efforts ❗ must be committed back into a Public Repo in Github and the URL shared back for review.
+- Document instructions on how to install and run your solution in the README.